comunica/Article-ISWC2018-Resource/content/related-work.md

 {:.comment data-author="RT"}
 True, but I think we should explain it as it is, not as it was intended.

+{:.comment data-author="RV"}
+That's what Miel is saying, right?
+I think he was just opposing <q>client-side SPARQL engine</q>, but I am fine with it
+(it is a SPARQL engine on top of a specific data source, just like Virtuoso is [but Jena less so]).

 that is decoupled from an RDF store.
-It is able to retrieve data over HTTP from TPF entrypoints using triple pattern queries.
+It is able to retrieve data over HTTP from TPF interfaces using triple pattern queries.
 It can however not directly interact with other types of datasources.
 Furthermore, the TPF client is built for the Web, as it can run in any JavaScript environment, such as the browser.